-This page contains selected ethics resources for attorneys on the topics listed below which include statutes, opinions, and articles.
+This page contains news on the Rules of Professional Conduct and other significant developments.
+Ethics resources are provided on the topics listed below which include statutes, opinions, and articles.

 On November 16, 2023, the Board of Trustees approved the publication of the Practical Guidance for the Use of Generative Artificial Intelligence in the Practice of Law, developed by the Committee of Professional Responsibility and Conduct to assist lawyers in navigating their ethical obligations when using generative artificial intelligence.
 The Practical Guidance will be a living document that is periodically updated as the technology evolves and matures, and new issues are presented.

 On June 21, 2023, the Supreme Court approved a new rule of professional conduct, rule 8.3 of the California Rules of Professional Conduct that will require California attorneys to report a lawyer who “has committed a criminal act or has engaged in conduct involving dishonesty, fraud, deceit, or reckless or intentional misrepresentation or misappropriation of funds or property that raises a substantial question as to that lawyer’s honesty, trustworthiness, or fitness as a lawyer in other respects.”
 This rule is operative August 1, 2023.
 See Supreme Court Press Release for more information.